debog/hypar/doc/Examples.md

 be modified easily to plot other quantities.

-The following plot shows the potential temperature perturbation contours at the final time t=3000:
+The following plot shows the potential temperature perturbation contours at the final time t=3000 (FOM is the HyPar solution, ROM is the DMD prediction, and diff is the difference between the two):
 @image html Solution_2DNavStokIGWavePETSc_libROMDMD_Train.png

 \b Wall \b clock \b times: